Funded by S.V.Zorbas since 2004 -ABN 27 075 413 759 (non-profit-est.2004)

-Welcome to the N.H.I.A. by Director Stephen V Zorbas : The Institute was formed in year 2004, as a flow on from Solar Hydrogen Research Pty Ltd(1996),to deal with all things relating to progressing hydrogen in Australia's future, as one of its main energy carriers.
+Welcome to the N.H.I.A. by Director Stephen V Zorbas : The Institute was formed in year 2004, as a flow on from Solar Hydrogen Research Pty Ltd(1996),to deal with all things relating to progressing hydrogen as a solar fuel in Australia's future.
 Hydrogen can be used as a universal fuel as like for most modes of transport, or in storing chemical energy via hydrogen and then using it at night through a fuel cell to make electricity for our stationary power needs.
 Solar or indeed any renewable energy producing hydrogen , makes a renewable resource which will never run out, hence its significance.
 Australia is rich in energy sources in our land, however we are rich in solar and renewable energies as well.
 I was the first to put forward Australia's future potential in hydrogen as a potential mass hydrogen producer and supplier in the world.
 Much has happened in Australia since ~2003, as hydrogen was adopted by the C. S. I. R. O. as our future energy carrier at around that time.
 Other hydrogen based organisations in Australia have recently started as well, whilst the bulk of the pioneering work needed has already been done.
-UK's Plan by year 2030 Home micro-grids
+UK's Plan by year 2030 Community micro-power-grids.
+As a leader in de-centralized power in Australia since early in 2002/3, micro-power-grids for community/home level generation will by yr 2020 start to become the norm, and surplus solar energy will go towards hydrogen as a solar fuel for fuel cell electric cars.

-With solar PV panels predicted to cost $36/watt by year 2017, distributed generation will become a reality, along with self water generation.
-Home micro-grids are thus facilitated by where surplus electricity is stored chemically via hydrogen and integrated to suit.
-Hydrogen can be used to strategically make electricity via a fuel cell during average daily peak times (4pm-7pm), to offset time of use costing.
-Hydrogen produced at home as well for hydrogen fuel cell cars becomes feasible to the masses.
+With solar PV panels predicted to cost $36/watt with much higher efficient PV panels by year 2017, distributed generation will become a reality along with self water generation.
+Community/home micro-power-grids are thus "smart switched" for maximum efficiency, and where surplus electricity is stored chemically via a simple solar fuel (hydrogen ).
+Hydrogen can be used to strategically to make electricity via a fuel cell during average daily peak times (4pm-7pm), to offset time of use costing.
+Hydrogen produced at community/home levels for fuel cell cars becomes feasible to the masses.

 Increasing interest for hydrogen was due to significant technological progress made with the hydrogen fuel cell(1990's ongoing), which produces quality electricity quickly.
 Efficiency of nearly 60% can be reached, and this compared to the combustion engine with petrol(15-19%) meant that all major auto makers in the world had interest and in fact have now spent US$B's in fuel cell car development.
 So much so that Hyundai will commercially release 1,000 hydrogen fuel cell electric cars this year(588kls on a tank), ahead of the planned global release in year 2015.
 Educational Products Hydrogen Education Foundation